JBG, SCA, NHL, JA, EAA Sep 2018

 - Ask database managers or more experienced users to help you identify useful views.

-- Be aware of and properly employ all status columns (e.g., bstatus, mstatus, rstatus) and confidence columns (e.g., dcauseconfidence, dispconfidence) that are relevant to your question.
+- Be aware of and properly employ all status columns (e.g., bstatus, mstatus, rstatus) and confidence columns (e.g., dcauseagentconfidence, dcausenatureconfidence, dispconfidence) that are relevant to your question.

-- Study the BEHAVE_GAPS table, the DATA_SUMMARY_MONTHLY and DATA_SUMMARY_YEARLY views, and the GROUPS_HISTORY view as starting places for considering what kinds of data are available during which periods of time.
+- Study the GROUPS_HISTORY view, the BEHAVE_GAPS table, and the DATA_SUMMARY_MONTHLY and DATA_SUMMARY_YEARLY views as starting places for considering what kinds of data are available during which periods of time.

 - Don’t assume that data coverage is equal across all time and all groups.
 Examine how your data of interest are distributed across time and groups.
 The BEHAVE_GAPS table and the Data_Summary views provide rough guides to time periods when behavioral data may be sparse.
 It is not a substitute for you actually examining the data.
 It is your responsibility to know the limitations of the data.

-- Lodge group experienced a very different environment than the other groups.
-Plan carefully about which groups you will include in your analysis; in most cases you will want to exclude Lodge group and the groups into which it fissioned.
+- Plan carefully about which groups you will include in your analysis.
+Lodge group experienced a very different environment than the other groups; in most cases you will want to exclude Lodge group and the groups into which it fissioned.
+Beware also of study groups that have been dropped and continue to exist after regular data collection has ended - this has become increasingly common and warrants careful use of groups_history.

-- During fission periods, some types of demographic measures are not reliable (e.g., adult sex ratios) because group membership may shift on an hourly or daily basis.
+During fission periods, some types of demographic measures are not reliable (e.g., adult sex ratios) because group membership may shift on an hourly or daily basis.
+More recent fissions have real-time membership data in census, whereas this information still needs to be backfilled for older fissions - see the DatasetStatusTable on the wiki for updates: %28status%29.

 - While carrying out your analyses: